ch0m5/Game-Design-Pillars/README.md

 </p>
 *"When you don’t have any creative direction, or even worse, if your team does not agree on a single concept or direction, it becomes a mess.
 Everyone just starts making stuff on their own and following their own direction."*

-To recapitulate, establishing **Game Pillars** and following them can prevent mishaps during **production** by setting the foundations of the entire game in **pre-production**.
+From a development perspective: Establishing **Game Pillars** and following them can prevent mishaps during **production** by setting the foundations of the entire game in **pre-production**.
 Therefore, all ideas, concepts, and design choices are processed and consolidated before starting to invest **time and budget**, a point where mistakes can severely hurt the development process.

 ## Good and Bad Game Pillars
 A good Game Pillar complies with the elements stated before: it marks a clear **Creative Direction** for the team, establishes **goals** for the game, states what **core elements** should be featured, and defines an **experience** for the player and the **feelings** it wants to transmit.
 This guidelines will be followed by the entire development team so every aspect of the game works in **unison** towards the desired result.